ravindramanu/arduino/README.md

 sensor can detect objects effectively in a 12 m range.
 Good enough for a small LIDAR Robot.

-To use the any of the project simply the clone the project or copy just the makefile.
+To use any of the projects simply the clone the project or copy just the makefile into an empty directory.
 In the directory that you copied the make file, you have several commands you that you can use.
 The first should be "make install" (only if you have not cloned the entire project).
 Other commands are,

 make *command*